agentevolution/wp-listings/readme.txt

 This will display all listings in the "Status" taxonomy, assigned to the "Active" term, limited to 10 listings, in 3 columns

 == Frequently Asked Questions ==

+= Can I import listings from my MLS?

+Yes.
+With an IDX Broker subscription and adding their IMPress for IDX Broker plugin to your site, IMPress Listings can import featured properties from the MLS.

 = I already use the AgentPress Listings plugin, can I use this plugin? =